Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Dr. Shruthi Shridhar has completed her M.D. in Homeopathy and MSc. in Nutrition.
 She has been practicing as a Consulting Homeopath and a Clinical Nutritionist for the past 10 years across the globe.
 With an experience of over 10 years in Medical Content Writing and over 2000 published articles, Dr. Shruthi intends to spread healthcare awareness among all individuals through her articles.
 She tries to educate the masses about new healthcare trends and healthy eating habits to lead a healthy and happy life.

-It seems that there is more talk than ever about pregnancy.
-And that includes conversations about how some couples are finding it hard to get pregnant in 2024.
+It seems that there is more talk about pregnancy than ever.
+And that includes conversations about how some couples are finding it hard to get pregnant in 2025.

 It’s amazing that more people are opening up and sharing their fertility stories (successes and struggles), as it helps couples not feel so alone.